-Public investments have played a crucial role in driving the economic growth of the country and have served as a driving force for private investment.
-These investments have fostered sectoral diversification, enhancing national competitiveness and promoting socio-economic development through job creation.
-Among the most significant recent investments are the PARACEL project, which aims to develop a greenfield pulp mill and associated eucalyptus plantations; the Omega Green project, which involves the construction of an advanced biofuels plant; and the Ball Paraguay project, where Ball Corporation successfully built a beverage can and end manufacturing facility in Guaramberé.
-Furthermore, Atome Paraguay, has invested in the production of hydrogen and green ammonia, marking a significant contribution to the country's sustainable energy sector.
+Not only have public investments played a crucial role in driving the economic growth of the country, they have also served as a driving force for private investment.
+In recent years, private investments have fostered sectoral diversification, enhancing national competitiveness and promoting socio-economic development through job creation.
+Among the most significant recent investments are the (i) PARACEL project (US\$4.0 billion investment), which aims to develop a greenfield pulp mill and associated eucalyptus plantations, (ii) Omega Green project (US\$1.0 billion investment), which involves the construction of an advanced biofuels plant, (iii) Ball Paraguay project, where Ball Corporation successfully built a beverage can and end manufacturing facility in Guarambaré, (iv) the construction of a biofuels plant by Petroquim S.A.
+(US\$59.6 million investment), and (v) a hydrogen and green ammonia production project involving an investment by Atome Paraguay (US\$550 million investment), which is expected to make a significant contribution to Paraguay's sustainable energy sector.
+Other relevant investments include those by Alcogreen SA (US\$55.5 million), Inpasa S.A.
+(US\$26.8 million), Neogreen Hydrogen (US\$500 million), and Cremer Oleo Paraguay SA (US\$12.8 million).